KJHJason/Cultured-Downloader/doc/pixiv_oauth_guide.md

 <img src="/res/guide/pixiv_oauth/step-3.3.jpg" alt="step 3.3" style="width: 70%;">

-4. Using the example above, the code we got was `AX3456789wataMeef_-1234568FGGj_-B2A1RDYornt`.
-We can then use this code and paste it on Cultured Downloader and press `Enter`.
+1. Using the example above, the code we got was `AX3456789wataMeef_-1234568FGGj_-B2A1RDYornt`.
+We can then use this code and paste it on Cultured Downloader and submit it.
-5. You will be notified that the refresh token has been saved.
+2. You will be notified that the refresh token has been saved.